Tridendriform structures: Introduction

-We shall use the notation $(m,n)-$dendriform bialgebras to talk about bialgebras where the product can be split in $m$ other products and the coproduct can be broken in $n$ other coproducts, satisfying some Hopf compatibilities.
+We shall use the notation $(n,m)$-dendriform bialgebras for $n$, $m$ two non-negative integers, to talk about bialgebras where the product can be split in $n$ other operations and the coproduct can be broken in $m$ other operations, satisfying some Hopf compatibilities.
+Here is a table of known $(n,m)$-dendriform algebras, where $n$ is the line number and $m$ the column's one,\looseness=1

+In this paper, we introduce the new definitions of $(3,2)$ and $(2,3)$-dendriform bialgebras.
+The reader will find some pieces of information about tridendriform algebras, cotridendriform coalgebras and cotridendriform tridendriform bialgebras in~\cite{Tridend+co} at Sections 5.1, 5.3 and~5.16, respectively.
+Tridendriform algebras are studied in~\cite{Tridend}.
+Bidendriform bialgebras are introduced and studied in~\cite{bidend}.

-The fifth section introduces the notion of $(1,3)-$dendriform bialgebras which is the dual notion of $(3,1)-$dendriform bialgebras.
-Thanks to the previous theorem, we give a link between $\mathcal{A}$ and the recent paper of N. Bergeron and al \cite{Eclair}, where the Hopf algebra $TSym$ is introduced: \begin{customthm}{\ref{thm:dual}} The bialgebras $\mathcal{A}^{\circledast}$ and $TSym$ are the same. \end{customthm} In other words, we get a description of the graded dual of the bialgebra $TSym$.
-As a consequence, $TSym$ is an $(1,3)-$dendriform bialgebra.
+The fourth section introduces the notion of $(1,3)$-dendriform bialgebras which is the dual notion of $(3,1)$-dendriform bialgebras.
+Thanks to the previous theorem, we give a link between the graded dual of $\mathcal{A}$, denoted by $\mathcal{A}^{\circledast}$, and the recent paper of N. Bergeron and al~\cite{Eclair}, where the Hopf algebra $\TSym$ is introduced \begin{customthm}{\ref{thm:dual}} The bialgebras $\mathcal{A}^{\circledast}$ and $\TSym^{\op}$ are the same. \end{customthm} So, $\TSym$ is a $(1,3)$-dendriform bialgebra and we get a description of its graded dual.
+Finally, in the last section, we introduce the definition of $(3,2)$-dendriform bialgebras \begin{customdefi}{\ref{deftroisdeux}}\samepage A \emph{$(3,2)$-dendriform bialgebra} is a sextuple $(A,\prec,\cdot,\succ,\Delta_{\leftarrow},\Delta_{\rightarrow})$ such that \begin{itemize}\itemsep=0pt \item $(A,\prec,\cdot,\succ)$ is an augmented tridendriform algebra. \item $(A,\Delta_{\leftarrow},\Delta_{\rightarrow})$ is an augmented dendriform coalgebra. \item Using generalized Sweedler's notations, the following relations are true, for all $a,b\in A$ \mathcenter \end{itemize} \end{customdefi} We give an example of such an object. \begin{customprop}{\ref{Prop:troideuxEg}} We consider $(\mathcal{A},\prec,\cdot,\succ)$ with its tridendriform algebra structure, we build the following coproducts: